-If you receive care from a provider who is not part of the network, pre-certification is your responsibility.
-Before any treatment or admission, you, your provider, or someone else familiar with your situation must contact your Claims Administrator to pre-certify your care.
-If you do not pre-certify your care in advance, a penalty of \$250 will apply.
-This penalty does not count toward your separate annual deductible or annual out-of-pocket maximum.
+When you see providers that are not part of the PPO network, notification is your responsibility.
+Before any in-patient surgical procedure or hospital stay (including emergency admissions, and skilled nursing care facilities), you, your doctor, or someone else familiar with your situation must contact Accolade to pre- certify your care in advance.
+A \$250 penalty for failure to pre-certify will apply, which does not count toward satisfying the annual deductible or annual out-of-pocket maximum.
+You can review more information about how R&C is determined in the Glossary, under "Reasonable and Customary Charges".